nupplaphil/friendica/doc/en/admin/ssl.md

 Not only do they offer free SSL certificates, but also a way to automate their renewal.
 You need to install a client software on your server to use it.
 Instructions for the official client are [here](https://certbot.eff.org/).
-Depending on your needs, you might want to look at the [list of alternative letsencrypt clients](https://letsencrypt.org/docs/client-options/).
+Depending on your needs, you might want to look at the [list of alternative LetsEncrypt clients](https://letsencrypt.org/docs/client-options/).

 ## Web server settings